 Obtaining good legal advice at an early stage is often an advantage.
 We can quickly provide you with realistic and comprehensive costs advice, allowing you to find out where you stand and make your plans accordingly.

 - Our experience.

 Our expatriate divorce lawyers have experience working with expats in a wide range of countries; from Abu Dhabi to Australia and Canada to China.
-If you would like advice based upon your individual circumstance please complete our online enquiry form.
+If you would like advice based upon your individual circumstance please contact us.

 Candida Purser and Helen Habershon head the expatriate divorce team.
 Candida has lived and worked overseas in the United Arab Emirates (UAE) for an English law firm and thereafter run her own legal practice in England advising expatriates throughout the world in matters involving Family Law.
 She has accumulated many years of experience and expert local knowledge.
 Helen was on the Child Abduction panel while working for a niche international family law practice in London.